PDBeurope/heatmap-component/docs/README.md

 ### Step 5: Customize

 Customize the heatmap instance as needed.
 Typically, you'll want to specify coloring (default coloring assigns gray color to any datum).
-This is done by calling `setColor` method and providing a coloring function, which takes a datum and returns a color (can be a CSS color, e.g. `'green'`, `'#f00000'`, `'rgba(255,0,0,0.5)'`, or a package-specific `Color` type (encoding each color as a 32-bit unsigned interger for better performance TODO: link to details)).
+This is done by calling `setColor` method and providing a coloring function, which takes a datum and returns a color (can be a CSS color, e.g. `'green'`, `'#f00000'`, `'rgba(255,0,0,0.5)'`, or a package-specific `Color` type (encoding each color as a 32-bit unsigned integer for better performance TODO: link to details)).
 The coloring function can also take multiple parameters, being datum, column name, row name, column index, row index.

 Use `HeatmapComponent.createColorScale` to create continuous color scales (details [here](./color-scales.md)).